 How do the execs decide what to cancel or keep?
-They look at a lot of different factors but the ratings play a very large role.
+They look at a lot of economic factors, but the ratings still play a very large role.
 The higher the ratings, the better the chances a show has of surviving.
-These 2021-22 season charts will be updated daily, as new ratings data becomes available.
+These 2022-23 season charts will be updated daily, as new ratings data becomes available.

 Some notes about these charts: